alfianisnan26/KPUMismatch/readme.md

 - `POSTGRES_TABLE`: Name of the PostgreSQL table to store data.
 - `POSTGRES_URL`: URL for connecting to the PostgreSQL database.
 - `SCHEDULE_PATTERN`: Cron-like schedule pattern for periodic execution.
+- `SCRAP_ALL`: To enable scrap all data without check the reconciliation process

 ## Disclaimer